Orforglipron (Foundayo, LY3502970)

 At a glance

-What it is: Eli Lilly's investigational oral, non-peptide GLP-1 receptor agonist — the leading once-daily oral candidate..
+What it is: Eli Lilly's oral, non-peptide GLP-1 receptor agonist, FDA-approved as Foundayo in April 2026 and the first oral GLP-1 for weight loss without food-timing rules.

 Primary research applications:

-Editorial summary: Orforglipron is the most advanced oral non-peptide GLP-1 in clinical development.
+Editorial summary: Orforglipron is the first oral non-peptide GLP-1 approved for weight management.
 Because it is a small molecule rather than a peptide, it can be taken without the strict timing and food restrictions that complicate Rybelsus, and it does not require the absorption-enhancer co-formulation.
 Phase 3 ACHIEVE and ATTAIN data establish it as a credible oral counterpart to weekly injectables.

 - Class / structure